 2. Cheers us up:

 It may seem obvious that hanging with buddies can improve our mood, but researchers at the University of Concordia in Montreal have found that the effect is physiological as well as psychological.
-Making new friends releases oxytocin into the body, the 2013 study found, which in turn combats depression and feelings of rejection.
+Making new friends releases oxytocin into the body, the 2013 study found, which in turn combats A Guy’s Guide to Mental Health and feelings of rejection.

 3. Staves off dementia: